sanjosh/smallprogs/basic/graph/README.md

 path exploration variables should be on stack

 # BFS

 1. vertices discovered in increasing order of distance from root
 1. the shortest path tree is only useful if BFS was performed with x as the root of the search.
-1. Second, BFS only gives the shortest path if the graph is unweighted.
+1. BFS only gives the shortest path if the graph is unweighted.

 # DFS